O. Max Gardner Award

 - The nominee’s contributions to the welfare of the human race, however technical the field, should be described in terms a layman can understand.

 - The selection procedure, which must begin in the fall, makes it difficult to adhere strictly to that provision of the will, which states that the award shall recognize a contribution made “during the current scholastic year.”
 In order to give as much weight to this clause as is feasible, the Board of Governors committee usually looks for nominees who recently made contributions or whose work and service recently culminated in a major contribution.

 In January 1973, the Attorney General of North Carolina rendered an opinion that the “coverage of the Gardner Award may be extended to include faculty members at any one of the *sixteen campuses which now constitute The University of North Carolina.” (*now 17 campuses.)

 The O. Max Gardner Award recipient will be selected by a committee of the UNC Board of Governors which will invite all the institutions to submit nominations and will prescribe procedures to be followed.
 The award is presented at the May Board of Governors meeting.

 Recommendations for NC State’s nominee for this award are made to the Chancellor by the O. Max Gardner Award Administrative Advisory Committee.

-The deadline for institutional nominations to the UNC Board of Governors is October 14, 2022 and is based on information to be received from the UNC Board of Governors.
+The deadline for institutional nominations to the UNC Board of Governors is TBD and is based on information to be received from the UNC Board of Governors.

 Recognition and Award